-As we've wrote before and will continue to write or say, the dark clouds hovering over Louisiana State University's football team won't go away until the fog of silence and denial within the university's athletic department is exposed.
+As we've written before and will continue to write or say, the dark clouds hovering over Louisiana State University's football team won't go away until the fog of silence and denial within the university's athletic department is exposed.

 Coach O....act now....we need you.